The Calvin Kruk Centre for the Arts

 The Encana Events Centre is capable of hosting everything from big name entertainment to equestrian events to indoor sports like soccer and motorbike races.
 It has a seating capacity of 6500 (4500 permanent and 2000 moveable).
 The Centre has a 110’ x 230’ interior event space.
-Global Spectrum is the operator of this facility.
+Spectra Venue Management is the operator of this facility.

 Kenn Borek Aquatic Centre

 The Kenn Borek Aquatic Centre features an 8 lane 25m competition pool, therapeutic leisure pool, tot’s pool and hot tub.
 Additionally there are diving boards, a waterslide, sauna and steam room.

 The Aquatic Centre offers courses year-round, including; swim lessons, fitness classes (a variety for all fitness abilities from gentle to moderate intensity), leadership development (including Lifeguard, Swim Instructor and First Aid courses) as well as specialty classes.

 Located on the third floor of the Encana Events Centre, the walking track is free for the general public to use.
-To access the walking track, use the entrance via the Kenn Borek Aquatic Centre BC.
+To access the walking track, use the entrance via the Kenn Borek Aquatic Centre.
 All walking track participants must sign in at the pool.
 Lockers are available in the pool lobby and can be used for a small fee.

-Located in the Lobby of the Kenn Borek Aquatic Centre, this 46 foot tall Climbing wall offers a variety of programs year-round, including learn to climb classes, movement and technique classes, fitness classes, clubs and Drop in Climb.
+Located in the Lobby of the Kenn Borek Aquatic Centre, this 46’ high climbing wall offers a variety of programs year-round, including learn to climb classes, movement and technique classes, fitness classes, clubs and drop-in climb.

 The Lakota Agriplex provides an opportunity to showcase the region’s agricultural roots with a riding arena and stalls.
 It is a 120’ x 250’ clear span building.